scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Path registration** is the process where an AS transforms selected PCBs into path segments, and adds these segments to the relevant path databases, thus making them available to other ASes.

 As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
-Out of these PCBs, the non-core AS selects those down-path segments through which it wants to be reached, based on AS-specific selection critera.
+Out of these PCBs, the non-core AS selects those down-path segments through which it wants to be reached, based on AS-specific selection criteria.
 The next step is to register the selected down-segments with the control service of the relevant core ASes, according to a process called *intra-ISD path-segment registration*.
 As a result, a core AS's control service contains all intra-ISD path segments registered by the non-core ASes of its ISD.
 In addition, each core AS control service also stores preferred core-path segments to other core ASes, in the *core-segment registration* process.
 Both processes are described below.